abhikpai/Issues_and_solutions/README.md

-# Common_Issues_Resolved
+# Solutions_to_some_issues
-This repo. does not contain any code!!
-But it contains common issues I faced while coding/running codes and their quick solutions which I found.
+This repo. contains common issues I faced while coding/running codes and their quick solutions which I found.
 Might be helpful for me or some one else in future.

 ## Issue 1: Compilation of MPEGFLOW